Fast expectation-maximization algorithms for spatial generalized linear mixed models: ML Inference Methods

 \section{ML Inference Methods}

 Two variants of the EM algorithm are derived here for fitting the projection-based models.
 The EM algorithm iterates between the expectation step (E-step) and maximization step (M-step) for parameter estimation.
-The two EM variants proposed here are distinct in their approximations to the conditional expection in the E-step; one uses Monte Carlo averages and the other uses a Laplace approximation.
+The two EM variants proposed here are distinct in their approximations to the conditional expectation in E-step; one uses MC averages and the other uses LA.